 Residential Condominium Units are individual units that are typically part of a larger building site or complex.
 Each unit is described on the condominium plan registered with the Land Titles Office, typically has its own certificate of title, and can be bought and sold separately.
-A residential condominium complex may include both Living Units, non-residential units and Accessory Units.
-There are sometimes also commercial units in these buildings, which are not assessed according to this guide.
-Refer to the Commercial Retail and Office Condominium guide.
+A residential condominium complex may include both Living Units and Accessory Units.